Middle ear barotrauma: Self inflicted barotrauma

 Excessively strenuous efforts to equalise the ears using the Valsalva manoeuvre can overpressurise the middle ear, and can cause middle ear barotrauma.
 This is more likely to happen when one tube opens and the other remains blocked.
 When a Valsalva maneuver is performed during descent with the intention of opening the Eustachian tubes, but they do not open, intrathoracic pressure, central venous pressure, spinal fluid pressure, and inner ear pressure are raised further above ambient pressure, which increases the pressure difference between perilymph of the inner ear and the gas space of the middle ear.
 This can cause the round or oval window to rupture outwards, allowing leakage of perilymph into the middle ear.

 Blast-induced barotrauma

 An explosive blast and explosive decompression create a pressure wave that can induce barotrauma.
 The difference in pressure between internal organs and the outer surface of the body causes injuries to internal organs that contain gas, such as the lungs, gastrointestinal tract, and ear.

 Impact over the external auditory canal

 Blows to the outer ear which seal the canal and compress the trapped gas or water can burst an eardrum or cause lesser barotrauma to the middle ear.
 This is a recognised hazard in several contact sports.

+Chinook winds

+Chinook winds can cause a rapid decrease in barometric pressure in the environment, which can contribute to ear barotrauma.